 This case can be used to introduce the marketing strategy planning process and customer equity - both of which are discussed throughout the rest of the book.
-The NOCO United case provides an early opportunity to use both of these frameworks.
+The Real NOCO Soccer case provides an early opportunity to use both of these frameworks.
 The marketing strategy planning process in Exhibit 2-9 might be shown on the board and used to help guide discussion.
-In fact the shortage of information on competitors - at least in the short case - becomes more obvious when this framework is shown.
+In fact, the shortage of information on competitors - at least in the short case - becomes more obvious when this framework is shown.
 There is a need to match the company strengths with customer needs.
 A S.W.O.T. analysis might be done to help students understand these concepts.

-The options clearly address some of the alternative growth methods suggested in section "Recognizing Customer Lifetime Value and Customer Equity" in the text - acquisition of new customers, retention of current customers, and increasing purchases by current customers.
-To dramatize the effects of customer retention, ask your students what percentage of its customers NOCO United is likely to retain each year.
+The options clearly address some of the alternative growth methods suggested in the section "Recognizing Customer Lifetime Value and Customer Equity" in the text - acquisition of new customers, retention of current customers, and increasing purchases by current customers.
+To dramatize the effects of customer retention, ask your students what percentage of its customers Real NOCO Soccer Academy is likely to retain each year.
 Despite kids moving, changing interests, and growing too old for training, the current retention rate of 80% is really quite high.
-This means that of the 600 customers NOCO United currently serves, it needs to attract 120 new customers each year just to stay even - and NOCO United wants to double in size.
-If NOCO United can increase customer retention by 10%, this means the company keeps 60 more customers.
+This means that of the 600 customers Real NOCO Soccer Academy currently serves, it needs to attract 120 new customers each year just to stay even - and Real NOCO Soccer wants to double in size.
+If Real NOCO Soccer can increase customer retention by 10%, this means the company keeps 60 more customers.
 But is that even possible?
+Real NOCO

-NOCO United may have no ability to control families moving from the area, kids changing interests, and aging of its customer base.
+Soccer may have no ability to control families moving from the area, kids changing interests, and aging of its customer base.
 This means that some customer acquisition efforts will be a necessary part of its strategy.
-Further, if NOCO United can get 25% of its customers to take one additional program per year, then sales should increase by about 25%.
-These numbers - or variations that you might create - help to dramatize the different customer equity options in the NOCO United case.
+Further, if Real NOCO Soccer can get 25% of its customers to take one additional program per year, then sales should increase by about 25%.
+These numbers - or variations that you might create - help to dramatize the different customer equity options in the Real NOCO Soccer case.
 See case discussion in Part V.

-Case 4: Hometown Tech
+Case 4: Petoskey Tech Support